2008 New York Giants season: Week 11: vs. Baltimore Ravens

 Coming off their divisional road win over the Eagles, the Giants went home for a Week 11 interconference duel with the Baltimore Ravens.
-In the first quarter, the G-Men drew first blood as RB Brandon Jacobs got two 1-yard TD runs (with a failed PAT on the latter).
-In the second quarter, New York increased their lead as QB Eli Manning completed a 1-yard TD pass to TE Darcy Johnson.
+In the first quarter, the Giants drew first blood as running back Brandon Jacobs got two 1-yard touchdown runs (with a failed extra point on the latter).
+In the second quarter, New York increased their lead as quarterback Eli Manning completed a 1-yard touchdown pass to tight end Darcy Johnson.
 The Ravens would respond with kicker Matt Stover getting a 38-yard field goal.

-In the third quarter, Baltimore tried to rally as QB Joe Flacco completed a 10-yard TD pass to FB Le'Ron McClain.
-The Giants would answer with CB Aaron Ross returning an interception 50 yards for a touchdown.
+In the third quarter, Baltimore tried to rally as quarterback Joe Flacco completed a 10-yard touchdown pass to fullback Le'Ron McClain.
+The Giants would answer with cornerback Aaron Ross returning an interception 50 yards for a touchdown.
 In the fourth quarter, New York pulled away as kicker Lawrence Tynes nailed a 19-yard field goal.

 With the win, the Giants improved to 9–1.